Business

 Phase Four: The Executable Privacy Policy

 Privacy policies that detail these scenarios are now executable: Retention rules trigger workflows, consent requirements prevent unauthorized actions, sensitive data use triggers alerts, and more.
 So much more.
-For AI agents, the new policy serves as a prompt and ensures consistency at scale.
+For AI systems, the policy is no longer a reference point.It’s a set of instructions.

 The Future of Privacy Is Actionable